gdcc/dataverse-globus/README.md

 # Local Installation

-The Globus application should be registered in https://auth.globus.org/v2/web/developers and will get a clientId.
+The Globus application should be registered as a portal to be used by dataverse in https://auth.globus.org/v2/web/developers and will get a clientId and secret.ClientId and secret will be used by dataverse.

+The Globus application should be also registered as Native application (Thick client) and will get clientId but will be no secret, it will be used by this dataverse-globus app using PKCE authorization method.

+So there should be two registrations as a portal and as a thick client.

-For development the Redirect URI in Globus registration should be http://localhost/*.
+For development the Redirect URI in Globus registrations should be http://localhost, http://localhost/upload and http://localhost/download .
 Globus does not allow http, only https, except http://localhost and without a port.

 In ``src/assets/config.json`` the following fields should be filled:

-   *basicGlobusToken*  - Token of Globus application which is a base64 encoded client ID and client credential (secret), separated by a single colon
+   *redirectUploadURL*    - For development, it should be http://localhist/upload

+   *redirectDownloadURL*  - For development, it should be http://localhist/download

-   *globusClientId*    - ClientId of registered Globus application
+   *globusClientId*    - ClientId of registered Native (Thick client) Globus application

-   *globusEndpoint*    - Globus endpoint (S3 storage)

-   *bucket*            - name of bucket in S3 storage

-   *apiToken*   - API token of Dataverse superuser.
-It is used for Dataverse API for deleting Globus rules

-To run the dataverse-globus application one needs to install Angular 9 using node (version 16+) and npm (version 7+).
+To run the dataverse-globus application one needs to install Angular 17.1.2 using node (version 18+) and npm (version 10+).

-dataverse-globus was created using Angular CLI version 9.
-In order to generate node_modules run `npm install` from a root of project directory .
+dataverse-globus was created using Angular CLI version 17.1.2 In order to generate node_modules run `npm install` from a root of project directory .
-Then run `npm install @angular/cli@9` to install `ng` and the rest of Angular CLI.
+Then run `npm install @angular/cli@17.1.2` to install `ng` and the rest of Angular CLI.
 The executable `ng` must be in your `$PATH`.
 To add it, run `export PATH=$PATH:node_modules/.bin`.

 For development purposes to run locally one can run dataverse-globus using...

 `sudo ng serve --port 80`

+If sudo will not find ng try to run with
+`sudo $(type -p ng) serve --port=80`

 ...this is because Globus registration only allows for http://localhost/* for http.

 It's normal for the home page of http://localhost to be blank but http://localhost/upload should show something.

+# Production Installation

+The Globus application should be registered as a portal to be used by dataverse in https://auth.globus.org/v2/web/developers and will get a clientId and secret.ClientId and secret will be used by dataverse.

+The Globus application should be also registered as Native application (Thick client) and will get clientId but will be no secret, it will be used by this dataverse-globus app using PKCE authorization method.

+So there should be two registrations as a portal and as a thick client.

+For production Redirect URI in Globus registrations should be https://$SERVER, http://$SERVER/upload and https://$SERVER/download where $SERVER is URL of webserver of dataverse-globus app.

+In ``src/assets/config.json`` the following fields should be filled:

+   *redirectUploadURL*    - It should be https://$SERVER/upload, where $SERVER is URL of dataverse-globus app.

+   *redirectDownloadURL*  - Itt should be https://$SERVER/download, where $SERVER is URL of dataverse-globus app.

+   *globusClientId*    - ClientId of registered Native (Thick client) Globus application

+To run the dataverse-globus application one needs to install Angular 17.1.2 using node (version 18+) and npm (version 10+).

+dataverse-globus was created using Angular CLI version 17.1.2 In order to generate node_modules run `npm install` from a root of project directory .
+Then run `npm install @angular/cli@17.1.2` to install `ng` and the rest of Angular CLI.
+The executable `ng` must be in your `$PATH`.
+To add it, run `export PATH=$PATH:node_modules/.bin`.

+To build run `ng build --base-href=path_to_globus_app`

+You should have compiled source in dist directory.
+Copy dataverse-globus/dist into a dedicated folder on your webserver.